 All FiTs act in teaching assistant roles for the online portion of the Core courses in their teaching practicum courses.
-This role may include, but is not limited to, providing feedback to student online posts, assisting in grading activities, and leading/directing group projects.
-FiTs also serve as a teaching assistant for the OMPT Patient Management course in a teaching practicum course after completion of the course in a content level role.
+This role may include, but is not limited to, providing feedback to student online posts, assisting in grading activities, giving and receiving feedback on technique performance, and leading/directing group projects.